rzinkstok/skymap/skymap/stars/star_database.md

-# SkyMap's stellar database
+# SkyMap stellar database

 The stars plotted in SkyMap all come from the Hipparcos, Tycho and Tycho-2 catalogues published by ESA:

 * The Hipparcos and Tycho Catalogues (ESA 1997), <http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/239>
 * The Tycho-2 Catalogue of the 2.5 Million Brightest Stars, Hog et al., Astron.
 Astrophys.
 355, L27 (2000), <http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/259>
 * Hipparcos, the new Reduction of the Raw data, van Leeuwen F., Astron.
 Astrophys.
 474, 653 (2007), <http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/311>

 For ease of use, these were converted to MySQL databases: all queries below are performed on these databases.